How much does an insured letter cost

 Liability limits and conditions: What is really covered?

-Legally, it is the sender's responsibility to prove compliance with shipping conditions in order to make claims for compensation in case of damage.
-This includes the submission receipt and proof of the value of the contents.
-The terms and conditions of the postal service provider are decisive here and precisely define which items may be sent and under what circumstances liability applies or is excluded.
-For example, the shipping of valuables of class two (e.g. jewellery, precious metals above certain value limits) is often only permitted via special value courier services.
-Courts have often ruled in favour of postal service providers in the past, when senders have not adhered to the terms and conditions, for instance through inadequate packaging or the shipping of prohibited goods.
-Our expert tip: Take photos of the contents before packaging and keep all receipts carefully.
+Legally, the sender is responsible for proving compliance with the shipping conditions in order to assert claims for compensation in the event of damage.
+This includes the posting receipt and proof of the value of the contents.
+The general terms and conditions (T&Cs) of the postal service provider are decisive here and precisely define which items may be sent and under which circumstances liability applies or is excluded.
+For example, the shipping of valuables of class two (e.g. jewellery, precious metals above certain value thresholds) is often only permitted via special secure courier services.
+In the past, courts have often ruled in favour of postal service providers when senders have not complied with the T&Cs, for example through inadequate packaging or the shipping of prohibited goods.
+Our expert tip: Take photos of the contents before packing and keep all receipts carefully.
 This can be crucial in the event of a dispute.
-Find out about the options for electronic proof that some providers offer.
-Knowing the legal framework precisely protects you from unpleasant surprises.
+Find out about the options for electronic proof of delivery, which some providers offer.
+A thorough understanding of the legal framework protects you from unpleasant surprises.

-Possible alternatives include:
+Possible alternatives are:

-• Insured parcel shipping (often higher liability limits, e.g., up to five hundred euros or more).
+• Insured parcel shipping (often higher liability limits, e.g. up to five hundred euros or more).

 • Courier services with individual insurance options.